Understanding how the World Table works will help you increase your relevance and influence in the community.

 At anytime easily remove your kudo(s) or unflag a comment by clicking the associated icon.

 Your World Table score is determined by a combination of AI/Machine Learning focussed on Sentiment Analysis, your Activity levels, the overall Quality of your contributions, and your Authenticity.
-Site owners can adjust these dials to best determine which of these things matter most to them and reward their own users accordingly.
+Site owners adjust these dials and set their own tolerance thresholds to best determine which of these things matter most to them and reward their own users accordingly.

 Your Activity is determined by the number of comments you contribute, the responses you get, and the kudos you give and receive.
-So, for example, the more kudos you receive and the more users you receive kudos from, the better your Activity Score.
+In most situations, the more kudos you receive and the more users you receive kudos from, the stronger your Activity Score will be.
+But a high Activity Score alone will not necessarily override the negative impact poor behavior will have on your score (keep reading).

 Sentiment: The World Table scoring algorithms use sentiment analysis to detect and treat personal attacks much like the way our spam filter detects spam.
 While the system won’t immediately block you for making a personal attack, personal attacks (against anyone: other commenters, public figures, etc.) will significantly decrease your score.
 Conversely, high activity and quality scores combined with little to no personal attacks will significantly improve your score.